 Figure 5.4: Relationships between atomic time scales and dynamic time (indicated leap seconds are schematic only).
+Until 1960, the second was defined by mean Earth rotation.
+Acronyms are explained fully in the text.

-Note in Figure 5.4 that the time scales of TAI and TDT (TT) are the same (1 SI second is the same in both), but they are offset.
+Note in Figure 5.4 that the time scales of TAI and TDT (or, TT) are the same (1 SI second is the same in both), but they are offset by a constant that is fixed for all time.
 Also, the time scale for UTC is 1 SI second, but occasionally it is offset by 1 s.
-The time scale for UT1 is very close to 1 SI second; that is, the difference between the UT1 and the TAI "clocks" is only about 30 s over 40 years (compare this to the difference between mean solar time and mean sidereal time of 4 minutes per day!).
-The history of TAI - UTC (only schematically shown in Figure 5.4) can be obtained from the USNO12.
-Currently (2012) the difference is TAI - UTC = 34 s.
-Note, however, that this does not mean that the Earth has slowed down at the rate of more than 30 s in the last fifty years.
-The continual slowing of the UT1 clock relative to the TAI clock represents the accumulative effect of Earth's decreasing rate of rotation (a deceleration), which is only about 1.4 msec per day per century.
+The time scale for UT1 is very close to 1 SI second; that is, the difference between the UT1 and the TAI "clocks" is only about 36 s over about 60 years (compare this to the difference between mean solar time and mean sidereal time of 4 minutes per day!).
+The history of TAI - UTC (only schematically shown in Figure 5.4) can be obtained from the USNO1.
+Note, however, that this does not mean that the